Pervert branded a danger to children locked up for having hundreds of vile images

 He was jailed three years ago for grooming a boy and then sexually abusing him in a disused railway tunnel.

-Norsworthy has now appeared at Plymouth Crown Court to admit having dozens of images showing children being sexually abused.
+Norsworthy has now been handed another 18-month sentence at Plymouth Crown Court for having dozens of images showing children being abused.

 Norsworthy, of Hill Crest, Mannamead, pleaded guilty to three counts of possession of 123 indecent images of children, including 39 in the most serious category.